 - Child, adolescent, and adult medicine

 - Geriatric care

 - Clinical Pharmacist available for medication questions, anti-coagulation therapy and diabetes care

-- Specialty clinics (psychiatry, pediatrics, refugee, travel medicine, behavioral health, colposcopy, high-risk obstetrics, ultrasound, and osteopathic manual manipulation)
+- Specialty clinics (psychiatry, pediatrics, travel medicine, behavioral health, high-risk obstetrics and gynecology, ultrasound, and osteopathic manual manipulation)

 - Chronic Disease Management (diabetes, cardiovascular disease, depression, and anxiety)

 Our clinic’s patient population is extremely diverse.
 More than 50 percent of the patient population is low income and includes a large medically underserved obstetrical population.
 The clinic serves a substantial number of geriatric and pediatric patients as well.
 Our service area is home to large populations of Southeast Asian, Latino, Eastern European, and African patients.
 To better serve patients, the clinic has professional translation via telephone and Skype.
 Historically, we have also had an in-person Spanish interpreter.

 Valley Family Medicine’s quality measures, such as diabetic management and childhood immunization rates, exceed the national average.
 The State of Washington has given special recognition to the clinic for achieving a 100 percent immunization rate for two-year-olds and over 80 percent for 24-35 month old children.
 Patient care is provided via four teams consisting of two residents from each class (with a third-year resident team leader), faculty, nurses, and support staff.
 Each resident has his or her own panel of patients for which he or she is responsible, and each team is primarily responsible for the outpatient care of all patients assigned to the primary care physicians on that team.